GustavoAlovisi/multivariate_stats_MSc/README.md

 # multivariate_stats_MSc
-Repo for graduate mvt stats course.
+Repo for graduate multivariate statistics course.

 Exam 1 and Exam 2 Rmarkdown's includes my codes and analysis for topics as: